 The Exchange believes that its proposal is consistent with Section 6(b) of the Act,5 in general, and furthers the objectives of Section 6(b)(5) of the Act,6 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general to protect investors and the public interest.

 The Exchange believes the proposed rule change will protect investors and the public interest by providing the Exchange, the Commission and investors the benefit of additional time to analyze nonstandard expiration options.
-By extending the pilot program, investors may continue to benefit from a wider array of investment opportunities.
+In particular, the Exchange believes that the Program has been successful to date.
+The Exchange has not encountered any problems with the Program.
+By extending the Program, investors may continue to benefit from a wider array of investment opportunities.
 Additionally, both the Exchange and the Commission may continue to monitor the potential for adverse market effects of p.m.-settlement on the market, including the underlying cash equities market, at the expiration of these options.